Skip to main content

 Dual-Rubric Grading

-Right at Home uses fundamentally different evaluation criteria for inside sales (incoming calls) versus outside sales (outbound calls).
+Right at Home evaluates inside sales (incoming calls) and outside sales (outbound calls) on different criteria.
 Inside sales uses a 90-point rubric focused on responsiveness, empathy, and qualifying needs.
 Outside sales uses a 100-point rubric across preparation, discovery, value proposition, objection handling, and closing.

-One interesting challenge: the ISR rubric was designed for human mystery shoppers who can observe things like "phone answered within 3 rings."
+One constraint surfaced during calibration: the inside-sales rubric was written for human mystery shoppers who can observe things like "phone answered within 3 rings."
 An AI grading a transcript can't evaluate that.
-The solution was auto-granting those points while evaluating observable behaviors — professional greeting, using the caller's name, demonstrating active listening — for the remaining criteria.
+The fix was to auto-grant those unobservable points and score the model only on what a transcript reveals: a professional greeting, using the caller's name, demonstrating active listening.

 All scores normalize to 0-100 for cross-rubric analytics, so franchise operators can compare performance regardless of call type.